HirahTang/GirlsScrapingBot/README.md

 #### Update 10th.
 Feb.
 2020:
  Optimise the code to make it faster.
 The bot can scrape all the contents in the website now, instead of only the first page.

+#### Update 27th.
+Feb.
+2020:
+ Bug fix & Add the new feature /randomjav